fonsp/Pluto.jl/README.md

 -   `developit/htm` - [license](https://github.com/developit/htm/blob/master/LICENSE)
 -   `MathJax` - [license](https://github.com/mathjax/MathJax-src/blob/master/LICENSE)

-If you want to reference Eris.jl in scientific writing, you can use our DOI:
+If you want to reference JIVEbook.jl in scientific writing, you can use our DOI: